 This is the beauty of it really!
 It allows you to get really creative with the fillings.

-The most time consuming here is chopping and getting the fillings ready which ultimately is super easy, so all in all this is a lot of writing, but when it comes to actually doing it it’s a lot easier than it may look or sound at first.
+The most time-consuming in making this beautiful sushi cake at home is the chopping and getting the fillings ready which ultimately is super easy, so all in all this is a lot of writing, but when it comes to actually doing it it’s a lot easier than it may look or sound at first.

 Decide on what ingredients you want to use or have and get going.
-Here is an idea of some, most liked by us but there are many, many more you could try.
+Here, in this recipe is an idea of some, most liked by us but there are many, many more you could try.

-Here’s this really cool recipe, sushi 🍣 lovers!
+Here’s this really cool recipe you lovely, sushi lovers!

 Homemade sushi cake